evrythng/reactor-testing/README.md

 2. `$ cd reactor-testing`

-3. Replace `main.js` with the Reactor script to be tested.
+3. Insert your Reactor script into the corresponding section of `script.js`.

 4. Insert your Operator API key in `runner.js` as the value of `OPERATOR_API_KEY`.